 The GI Bill benefits transfer policy is designed as a retention tool to entice mid-career service members to commit to additional military service.
 Because of this, eligibility rules target those members based on their service time and eligibility to serve an additional four-year service commitment.

 New military rules, passed in 2018, require eligible members to transfer their GI Bill no later than the end of their 16th year of service.
-This goes into effect starting July 12, 2019 and applies to all current military members and their families.
+This change was originally scheduled to go into effect starting July 12, 2019.
+However, the military recently pushed this back to January 12, 2020, to give more time for military members to make the transfer.
+This applies to all current military members and their families.

 Post-9/11 GI Bill Transfer Eligibility Rules: